SUPERVISED BY:Assistant Director of Facilities

 - Must be able to climb and balance oneself on a ladder, stoop, kneel, crouch, and crawl into tight places as required.

 - Must be able to work in a team environment.

 Confer with faculty and staff on departmental services and work requests.
 Confer with vendors and contractors who supply boiler, pump, air conditioning equipment and chemicals.

 Functional supervision may be exercised over a temporary maintenance employee.

 High school diploma or GED required.
 Degree in related field preferred.
-Three years of experience in HVAC systems, electrical, and plumbing repair required; boiler and chiller operation and maintenance, welding, machine shop, and plumbing experience preferred.
+Three years of experience in HVAC systems, electrical, and plumbing repair required; boiler and chiller operation and maintenance, welding, machine shop, and fabrication preferred.
 Basic knowledge of general maintenance work required.
-Must obtain non-community water operator certification within 6 months of employment.
+Must have a valid driver license.
+Must obtain water operator certification within 6 months of employment.
 Must obtain forklift and aerial boom license within 90 days of employment.

 TORT LIABILITY STATEMENT: